hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 The scenario design:

 {% highlight gherkin %}
-Scenario: Correct username or password
+Scenario: Correct username and password
   Given I clear out the username and password fields When I fill in username
   And I fill in correct password